martinreynaert/clariah-plus-planning/data/poc-corpus-historical-enrichment.md

 ### What is the research about?

-Concrete use cases still have to be defined; A possibility would be the historical development of the article in Dutch
+Concrete use cases still have to be defined; A possibility could be the historical development of the article in Dutch

 ### What problem is hindering the research?